rpavlyuk/ESPRelayBoard/README.md

 * Click `Update Device` button on WEB UI.
 Device will update itself (takes 2-5 mins depending on the connection speed) and reboot with new hardware.
 * The device will revert to the previous (running) firmware if the OTA process crashes or is not complete successfully.
 > [!NOTE]
-> If you flash your device with incompatible firmware and incidentally "brick" it, no problem -- just re-flash it using USB dongle as was described in section *Building and Flashing* above.
+> OTA firmware update is generally quite robust.
+If you flash your device with incompatible firmware or use wrong URL and thus incidentally "brick" it, no problem -- just re-flash it using USB dongle as was described in section *Building and Flashing* above.
 You might need to `erase-flash` and reconfigure the device again.

 ## WEB API
 The device is exposing a simple JSON API to control relays and get units information..